Volkswagen LT: Engines

 Engines included a naturally aspirated engine, as well as three Turbocharged Direct Injection (TDI) diesel engines.
 These were the inline-five-cylinder TDI used in the Volkswagen Eurovan (Type 2 T4).
 The performance range for the LT initially went from 61 to 96 kW.
-In January 2002, an inline-four-cylinder 2.8 L engine increased power output to 116 kW, and the maximum torque to 331 Nm.
+In January 2002, an inline-four-cylinder 2.8 L engine made by MWM International Motores increased power output to 116 kW, and the maximum torque to 331 Nm.

 The 2.8 L engine specifications: